The Juneteenth flag depicts the Texas

 It's a day that is observed throughout the South celebrating the final abolition of slavery in the US on June 19, 1865.

 But why June 19, 1865?

-While the Emancipation Proclamation was enacted in 1863, the state of Texas was slow to recognize the rights of former slaves.
+While the Emancipation Proclamation was enacted in 1863, the state of Texas was slow to recognize the rights of former slaves as citizens.
 And, incredibly, it took more than two years before federal troops finally marched into Texas to enforce the law of the land.

 The date was June 19, 1865.
 And it marked the end of slavery in the United States ... completely and forevermore.

 The very first Juneteenth celebration took place the following year -- and every year afterward -- both in Texas and in other states throughout the South.

 But why Juneteenth?
 In the popular vernacular, June 19th was simply shortened to Juneteenth.

 How do people celebrate Juneteenth?
 Today, ways to celebrate might range from modern jazz concerts and museum exhibits to church services, neighborhood block parties and parades.

 • In 2017, the TV comedy hit "Black-ish" featured musician Aloe Blacc (who played himself) who was enlisted to write a Juneteenth song to helped popularize the holiday.